ScottKirvan/Unreal-Visual-Pinball/README.md

+# Datasung/Unreal Pinmame Connection.

+## Current Status
+Refactoring and conforming to the Unreal naming convention

+## Interesting to know
+If you are in a hurry check out scottkirvans fork at https://github.com/ScottKirvan/Unreal-Visual-Pinball.
+He is way ahad this repository.

 # Unreal Pinmame Connection.
-# Connect Unreal Engine to Pinmame pinball emulator
+## Connect Unreal Engine to Pinmame pinball emulator
 I allways have been a fan of pinball machines and I admire the work that has been put into te Pinmame pinball emulator.
 Also a great fan of the Unreal game engine I wanted to connect the Unreal engine to the Pinmame emulator.
 Pinmame is build as a COM control wich makes interfacing not straightforward because you have to deal with things like “Marschalling”.